echox-js/echox/README.md

-# EchoX
+# EchoX: UI = f(reactive, template)

-The fast, 3KB JavaScript framework for "echoing" reactive UI with tagged templates, inspired by [Hypertext Literal](https://github.com/observablehq/htl).
+The fast, 3KB JavaScript framework for "echoing" reactive UI in functional style.

-- **Fast** - no virtual DOM, no extensive diffing, pure fine-grained reactivity
+- **Fast** - No Compiling, but Fine-tune Reactivity and No Virtual DOM Diff
-- **Small** - no transpiling or compiling, zero dependencies, 3KB (gzip)
+- **Small** - Zero Dependencies, 3KB (gzip)
-- **Simple** - as simple as innerHTML
+- **Simple** - 15 APIs, 1 Hour Learning
+- **Productive** - Structural Code, but Nicely Reusable Logic and Flexible Organization of Concerns
+- **Pragmatic** - No Transpiling, but Readable Template and Fully TS Support

 > [!NOTE]
-> The current release is merely a proof of concept and is not ready for production.
-The [next branch](https://github.com/pearmini/echox/tree/next) is implementing the [new proposal API](https://github.com/pearmini/echox/discussions/1) for production use.
-Feel free to join the discussion and contribute!
+> The current next branch is implementing the new proposal API for production use.
+Please refer to the [main branch](https://github.com/echox-js/echox/tree/main) for the current release.

 ## Getting Started